nidhinmk/AzureAI/README.md

 5. Under Resource Maangemnt page, select the Computer Vision resource just created and select Manage Keys -> Select Keys and Endpoints.

    <img width="1017" height="587" alt="Screenshot 2025-10-19 at 1 00 06 PM" src="https://github.com/user-attachments/assets/bd36b3b4-da90-4278-9876-02be26fd02f1" />

-[Analyze Image](/AnalyzeImage.md) - Use pre-trained models to analyze images and extract insights and information from them.

-[Read Text in Images](/TextExtractionApp.md) - A client application that uses the Azure AI Vision SDK to extract text from images.